osaukh/pollenpub/README.md

-# Automated and Continuous Pollen Detection with an Affordable Technology
+# Automated Pollen Detection with an Affordable Technology
 This repository contains the code and hardware design files accompanying the paper [tbd]().
 The data can be found [here](https://zenodo.org/record/3572653) (download instructions provided below).

 ## Hardware designs